Mat Walerian: Partnerships

 Walerian's most notable collaborators are pianist Matthew Shipp, bassist William Parker and drummer/percussionist Hamid Drake, with whom he has released around ten different projects.

-He first met Hamid Drake in 2008; since then they have collaborated on a number of projects, including the Hendrix-inspired powerful trio Sainthunter (with bassist Tim Dahl) and White Lotus, which implements experiments with Asian and contemporary chamber music.
+He first met Hamid Drake in 2008; since then they have collaborated on a number of projects, including the powerful trio Sainthunter (with bassist Tim Dahl) and other projects implementing experiments with Asian and contemporary chamber music.